AnimusUNO/animus-social/docs/ARCHITECTURE.md

 - **Security**: Multiple layers of security protection
 - **Performance**: Optimized for high-performance operation

-This architecture enables Sanctum Social to serve as a comprehensive framework for deploying AI agents across multiple social media platforms while maintaining the flexibility and reliability required for production use.
+This architecture enables Animus Social to serve as a comprehensive framework for deploying AI agents across multiple social media platforms while maintaining the flexibility and reliability required for production use.